 As a BNO member, Kiki & Joost use the General Terms and Conditions of the Professional Organization of Dutch Designers (BNO).
 These conditions apply to all our agreements.
+You can download a copy of these conditions by clicking here.

 1.1.
 These conditions apply, to the exclusion of any other conditions, to all offers, agreements and deliveries regarding products created or offered by the Designer.